DakotaLMartinez/oo_ruby/README.md

 Invoking a method from inside of its definition is called recursion.
 Whenever you do recursion, you have to have an out.
 That means, some way that the method won't call itself again when some condition is true.

-What we want to do is to have the dog remember its name:
+What we want to do is to have the dog remember its name.
+To do that, we'll use a new kind of variable called an instance variable.x

 ```rb
 class Dog